 Team Member Vaccine Distribution

 We are following NC DHHS guidelines for the distribution of the COVID-19 vaccine to our team members, patients and community.
 These guidelines require the prioritization of team members with the longest exposure to COVID-19 patients to receive the vaccine first.
 Recently, the state updated its distribution plan to recategorize the groups that are currently eligible for vaccination.
-Group 1 is now active, and it includes all healthcare workers who consistently report to work in a clinical care setting.
-These healthcare workers are now eligible for vaccination.
-Duke University and Duke Health team members who meet this criterion will be notified of their eligibility via an email from Employee Health so they may schedule their appointment for vaccination.
+Duke University and Duke Health team members who meet these criteria will be notified of their eligibility via an email from Employee Health so they may schedule their appointment for vaccination.
 We are in the process of uploading all eligible team members to the state's COVID-19 Vaccination Management System (CVMS), and we appreciate your patience as we work through this process.

 All eligible team members will receive an email to register with CVMS and Duke’s Employee Occupational Health and Wellness.
 After registration, team members will need to schedule an appointment for vaccination.
-Unfortunately, we will not be able to administer your vaccination until you register through CVMS.
+If you are a team member who is eligible for vaccination and you have not yet received an email from the state's CVMS, please be aware that there may be a lag between notification of eligibility from Employee Health and the state's email.
+Please proceed with making your appointment for vaccination through Employee Health.
+Should you not receive the state's email prior to your appointment, we will work to register you at the vaccination site.
+Please plan to arrive at least 10 minutes early to allow time for registration in CVMS.
 If you choose to defer your vaccination, you should still register in CVMS, and then defer your vaccination in our Duke Health system (VaxTrax).
 If you choose to defer, you will not lose your eligibility and can obtain your vaccination when you are ready.

 Currently, there are no plans to require COVID-19 vaccination for any Duke University, Duke University Health System or PDC employees.
 Duke University, Duke University Health System and PDC employees will receive the COVID-19 vaccine at no cost.